salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # certificate.installation.description

-Please install the self-signed certificate on your device before proceeding.
+Before proceeding, install the self-signed certificate on your device.
 The certificate file is located at

 `%s`